This post may contain affiliate links

 Snickerdoodles are the buttery cookies available in bakeries.
-Butter, sugar, flour and sometimes egg are the main ingredients used for making these.
+Butter, sugar, flour, and sometimes egg are the main ingredients used for making these.
 These cookies are fluffy and have a dash of cinnamon to them.
-The basic difference between normal sugar cookies and snickerdoodles is the tangy flavor found in the latter.
+The basic difference between regular sugar cookies and snickerdoodles is the tangy flavor found in the latter.
 This flavor is because of the cream of tartar used for making snickerdoodles.
 Your recipe will be incomplete if you don’t use cream of tartar.

 If you thought you could make the snickerdoodles the authentic, fluffy way only by using butter, you are mistaken.
 Here, we will tell you how to make simple and healthy vegan, gluten-free, egg-free and dairy-free snickerdoodles easily.
 So, take a note of these ingredients and collect them first to prepare these cookies in a jiffy.